-The Mount Sinai Medical Center is highly regarded as a center for the treatment of liver diseases.
+The Mount Sinai Hospital is highly regarded as a center for the treatment of liver diseases.
 It is the only hospital in New York with a division that treats only liver diseases.
 In addition, Mount Sinai has more hepatologists (liver specialists) on staff than any other hospital or medical center in New York City.

-The Division of Liver Diseases at The Mount Sinai Medical Center is respected worldwide for innovative research and state-of-the-art treatment for all forms of liver disease.
+The Division of Liver Diseases at The Mount Sinai Hospital is respected worldwide for innovative research and state-of-the-art treatment for all forms of liver disease.
 Over many decades, researchers at Mount Sinai have produced ground breaking results to improve our understanding of autoimmune liver diseases: primary biliary cirrhosis; primary sclerosing cholangitis; and autoimmune hepatitis.
 The diseases are uncommon and their causes remain poorly defined unfortunately.
 Treatment options for each disease are limited and may have significant side-effects.
 A significant proportion of individuals with these diseases develop cirrhosis and may go on to need liver transplantation.

 About Autoimmune Liver Disease

 Autoimmune liver diseases are typically chronic conditions.
 This means that patients may experience persistent immune system attacks that destroy liver cells.
 As cells die, scar tissue known as fibrosis forms.
 Fortunately, autoimmune diseases tend to progress slowly.
 Many patients experience long periods without symptoms.